.50-70 Government: History and description

 The U.S. Navy purchased Remington Rolling Block rifles chambered for the .50-70 cartridge.
 The U.S. Navy also contracted with Remington to produce several thousand rolling-block carbines chambered for a reduced load version which was officially produced for use only in carbines, using a shortened .50-70 with a 430 gr bullet and 45 gr of black powder.

-The U.S. Army ordered both rolling-block rifles and carbines in caliber .50-70 and made some rolling blocks at their Springfield Armory facility in this caliber.
-The U.S. Army also had a large supply of percussion-fired Sharps carbines at the close of the Civil War and had the Sharps Rifle Company convert about 31,000 of those to caliber .50-70 for cavalry use.
+The U.S. Army ordered both rolling-block rifles and carbines in .50-70 and made some rolling blocks at their Springfield Armory facility in this caliber.
+The U.S. Army also had a large supply of percussion-fired Sharps carbines at the close of the Civil War and had the Sharps Rifle Company convert about 31,000 of the rolling-block rifles and carbines in .50-70 for cavalry use.
 Meanwhile, the Army, which had exited the Civil War with an inventory of almost a million percussion-fired muzzleloaders, converted Springfield Model 1863 and Model 1864 muskets to metallic cartridge ammunition using the Allin conversion (trapdoor) method, as well as cadet rifles.
 The first of the .50-70 conversions was the Springfield Model 1866.
-Newer improved versions were made and used by the Army through 1873.
-After 1873, with the advent of the .45-70 cartridge, the Army declared the .50-70 to be surplus, and while some rifles in .50-70 were issued to Indian Scouts, the bulk were simply sold off as surplus.
-In the U.S. Navy, however, the .50-70 cartridge and the guns associated with it remained in use until the late 1880s.
+In 1867, these rifles played a pivotal role in holding off an attacking force of 300-1,000 Lakota Sioux Indians during the Wagon Box Fight.

+Around 1871, the Sioux captured a number of Springfield 1866 rifles that use these cartridges.
+Deemed single-use and not reloadable, soldiers would simply discard them which the Sioux collected and reloaded.
+Despite a strict ban of fixed ammunition sales to Native Americans, they were not restricted from acquiring lead (for bullets), black powder and percussion caps for their "obsolete" muskets.
+Here's how they reloaded these cartridges: